os6sense/xumlidot/README.rdoc

 = PRERELEASE VERSION (i.e. work in progress/not production ready)

 - dot output works quite nicely (see examples folder).
+- xmi output works however there are a few buggy cases.
-- xmi output has some issues with xml characters and large diagrams do not layout properly in VP (raising that with them as a suscriber).
+- large diagrams do not layout properly in VP (raising that with them as a subcriber).
 - can parse rails so *should* work on your project - please let me know if it doesn't.
-- missing a lot of QoL options.
+- missing some of the QoL options.

 Why?